nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Below is an example activitiy diagram for a valid view command from the user.

 ![EditActivityDiagram](images/EditActivityDiagram.png)

+### Find feature
+Pawbook allows the users to `find` an entity based on keyword searches.
+The `find` function entertains multiple keyword searches and reveals the entire list of commands that match one or more of the results.

+When the user enters a valid command with the keyword searches, the arguments are parsed by the `FindCommmandParser` that converts the string of arguments into a list, that is subsequently passed on to a `NameContainsKeywordsPredicate` instance that uses the list of keywords to find the search results based on the supplied keywords.

+This predicate is passed into the `ModelManager`'s `updateFilteredEntityList()` method and subsequently generates the CommandResult instance that is then passed on in the LogicManager.

 ### View feature
 Pawbook allows the user to `view` an entity and all its related entities.
 For instance, the user may want to `view` all the dogs of one particular owner or all the dogs enrolled in a program.
 By entering the correct view command with the correct identification number, the entire list will be generated.